This Social Studies GED Study Guide explains how to prepare for the GED Social Studies Test.

 - Identify the author’s purpose and/or possible reasons

-- Use provided evidence to come to a possible conclusion
+- Use the provided evidence to come to a possible conclusion

 How to study for the economics part of the GED Social Studies